 C1 and C2 are decoupling capacitors - they act as a current reservoir for the chip during peak current draw.
 The 10uF capacitor filters lower frequency whereas the 0.1uF filters higher frequency noise to ground.

-VR1 and VR2 are CG0603MLC-05E varistors used for protecting the IC from ESD spikes.
+VR1 and VR2 are CG0603MLC-05E varistors used to protect the IC from ESD spikes.
 Notice that the USB shield is connected to ground through the L1 ferrite bead.
 This ensures that any ESD voltage spike will be absorbed by the inductor and will not affect the ground potential.

 D4 is a red LED that indicates UART transmission and D5 is a green LED that indicates reception.